RVgo4it/OpenWrt/README.md

 ## Startup

-At boot time, we’ll need to put the database file back into `/tmp` before the service is started.
+At boot time, the database file must be copied back into `/tmp` before the **bandwidthd** service is started.
 Disable auto-start with this command:

 `/etc/init.d/bandwidthd disable`